Call of Duty: Black Ops 7's AI Art Is an Embarrassment

 Aping the timeless style of Studio Ghibli — an animation studio known for its personal touch — to put in a bunch of bizarre medieval-themed banners is ill-fitting for a game set in the future all about shooting nasty people and nastier robots.
 It’s not nearly as bad as, say, bastardizing the Ghibli look to mock detained immigrants as a means to sh-tpost through a fascistic crackdown, but it is still hacky.
 There are others that somewhat fit the Call of Duty theme (and they’re just as ugly), but it’s these wildly discordant ones that point out how transparent it is that the game just needed to be filled with “stuff.”
 The quality of the “stuff” didn’t matter, so it’s easy to see why Activision turned to generative AI, a technology that exclusively specializes in making stuff with no regards to quality.

-The Call of Duty calling cards have never been high art — not even the weed ones — but the ones in the last few games are by and large much more detailed and lively, and there are many of them in Black Ops 7 that are, at best, incredibly questionable.
-While there are more than a few that are more obvious bits of AI spew (and those have seemed to be the ones that have blown up on social media), many of the 408 calling cards suspiciously look like Grok sh-t them out.
+The Call of Duty calling cards have never been high art — not even the weed ones — but the ones in the last few games are, by and large, much more detailed and lively, and there are many of them in Black Ops 7 that are, at best, incredibly questionable.
+While there are more than a few that are more obvious bits of AI spew (and those have seemed to be the ones that have blown up on social media), many of the 408 calling cards suspiciously look like Grok sh-t them out in between providing inaccurate summaries for those too dull to use Google.
 A vast majority have that trademark banality inherent to AI art, and it’s obvious after mere tertiary glance.

 But that’s also one of the other sinister effects of using AI during the artistic process: It brings every other piece of art into question.
 How can anyone trust what was made by humans in this game?
 Is an unsightly gun camo texture bad or AI trash?
 Is a flubbed enemy bark just a weird line read or from the digital vocal cords of some clanker?
 Despite having disclaimers on Steam, companies are likely going to hide or at least be vague with regards to what is or isn’t AI, and this ambiguity is going to have rippling negative effects.